-Disseminate the contents of the "Regenerative Playbook" among employees to raise awareness and teach the company's values.
+- Disseminate the contents of the "Regenerative Playbook" among employees to raise awareness and teach the company's values. - Launch a new Funding Framework that helps highlight ACCIONA's impact approach. - > Approve the policy on relations with stakeholders. - Approve and implement the Social Impact Management+ (SIM) methodology.

-the company's actions.

-Launch a new Funding Framework that helps highlight ACCIONA's impact approach.

-Approve the policy on relations with stakeholders.

-Approve and implement the Social Impact Management+ (SIM) methodology.